dwomohstephen66-prog/solid-biblical-foundation/README.md

-An Evangelism Group focused on spreading love and hope to the oppressed
+An Evangelism Group focused on spreading love and hope to the oppressed.God bless you!